thomasmarshall/jquery-fittable/README.md

 jquery-fittable
 ===============

-A jQuery plugin to fit or fill an element inside it's container.
+A jQuery plugin to fit or fill an element inside its container.

 ```html
 <div class="some-container">